JKang918/Leetcode/560 Subarray Sum Equals K [Medium]/Solution Breakdown.md

 One thing to take note of is the initialization of 'count' dictionalry: count[0] = 1
 This can be easily understood thinking of situtation when the prefix, 'curr' itself is 'k'.
 Then there is only subarray at ith iteration that meets the condition, nums[0:i] so the ans should be added by 1.
 This is possible only when the dictionary is initialized as above.
+Because 'curr - k' is zero and count.get(curr- k, 0) should be 1.

 ### Complexity Analysis: